MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-sales-copilot.md

 ## Show latest activities from your application in opportunity summary

-Sales Copilot displays [opportunity summary](view-opportunity-summary.md) when a seller reads an email or prepares for a meeting wih customer.
+Sales Copilot displays [opportunity summary](view-opportunity-summary.md) when a seller reads an email or prepares for a meeting with customer.
 You can extend this capability to show latest activities from your application in opportunity summary by implementing the `GetRelatedActivities` API and surfacing it in a Power Apps connector.

 The following image shows an example of how the output of the `GetRelatedActivities` API is mapped to the opportunity summary.